Campaigns of Nader Shah: The Ottoman occupation

 The Ottomans had entered the western regions of the country in the early 1720s when the Hotaki invasion of Mahmud I was launched against the Safavid state.
 In a decisive engagement near Gulnabad, Mahmud Hotaki managed a surprising victory against a far greater (though severely divided) Iranian army.
 The rout of the imperial army allowed him to march on the capital Isfahan, which he captured after a 6-month siege that caused unheard misery and loss of life in the city.
 During the chaos of the Safavid overthrow, the Tsardom of Russia and the Ottoman Empire seized on this opportunity to annex as much land as they could, with Ottoman Turkey taking western Iran and dividing up the Caucasus with the Russians.
+During the Russian occupation of Persian territories in the Caspian coast, about 130,000 Russian troops died due to disease.

 Soon, the Hotaki conquerors installed a new leader as king through a coup d'état in which Mahmud I was replaced with a capable cousin of his, Ashraf.
 Ashraf marched west to put a halt to any further expansion by the Ottomans and, to the surprise of many, defeated them.
 The diplomatic outcome however was very much reconciliatory as the Ottomans promised recognition of Ashraf as the legitimate Shah of Iran in exchange for Ashraf's acknowledgement of Ottoman rule in their new territories in the Caucasus and western Iran.

 As Nader and Ashraf came head-to-head in a conflict that would decide the fate of the country, the Ottomans wisely supported Ashraf against the Safavid loyalists, as a resurgent Iran under an ambitious and talented general who would be flushed with the success of conquest would not bode well for the Ottomans' hold on their newly acquired provinces.
 Despite the support his opponent received from the Turks, Nader still managed to completely destroy Ashraf's forces in numerous engagements which led to re-establishing the Safavid state under the nominal rule of Tahmasp II.
 Istanbul's fears had been realised as Nader would certainly turn to liberating the lost territories of the empire.
 The Ottomans, however, had been present in the west of the country for close to a decade and would prove a very formidable challenge to any efforts aimed at their expulsion from what now formed the eastern boundaries of their empire.